Cabinet of Niger: Current government

+On 10 August 2023, the National Council for the Safeguard of the Homeland (CNSP) announced a new cabinet, naming 21 ministers led by Prime Minister Ali Lamine Zeine.
+Three generals who were members of the CNSP junta were named to head the interior, defense and sports ministries.

+2021–2023

-Ouhoumoudou Mahamadou's government was formed in 2021.
+Ouhoumoudou Mahamadou's Government was formed in 2021, and was overthrown in the 2023 Nigerien coup d'état.

 2004–2009

 Following the 2004 parliamentary election, no single party had a majority in the National Assembly.
 The MNSD-Nassara, with 47 of the 113 seats—as well as the Presidency—formed a coalition government headed by Prime Minister Hama Amadou.
 To support this government, some seats in the Council of Ministers were held by other parties.
 When Hama Amadou was forced from office in June 2007, much of the personnel in the Council changed, although the same parties were represented.
 Minor changes were made in 2008, but in May 2009, in response to their parties' opposition to a proposed referendum to allow the President to seek a third term, the three members of RDP-Jama'a and ANDP-Zaman Lahiya were replaced with ministers drawn from the MNSD-Nassara.
 With the continued support of the CDS-Rahama, the MNSD maintained a working majority of 67 seats in the 113 seat National Assembly.